The Big Short (film): Filming

 Principal photography on the film began on March 18, 2015, in New Orleans, Louisiana.
 On March 25, filming was taking place on General de Gaulle Boulevard in the Algiers section of New Orleans.
 On May 8, Gillan confirmed she was shooting her scenes.
 On May 20, 2015, filming took place on a short stretch of Mercer Street, between Prince Street and Spring Street, in Manhattan, New York City.
 On May 22, the production crew recreated the offices of failed investment firm Lehman Brothers in the lobby of the New York State Department of Financial Services in Manhattan.
 An assistant counsel for the Department of Financial Services played one of the extras in the scene.

 Release

 On September 22, 2015, Paramount set the film for a limited release on December 11, 2015, and a wide release on December 23, 2015.
+The film was rated R by the Motion Picture Association (MPA, formerly MPAA) for pervasive language and some sexuality/nudity.
 The film was released on DVD and Blu-ray on March 15, 2016.